-Trump, Unlikely Champion Of Anti-Abortion Rights Movement, To Address March For Life
+'You Love Every Child': President Trump Addresses March For Life

-As anti-abortion rights activists gather at the National Mall for the 45th annual rally known as the March for Life, they'll hear a history-making address from the man who's become an unlikely champion of their cause: President Trump.
+Anti-abortion-rights activists who gathered at the National Mall for the 45th annual rally known as the March for Life heard a history-making address from the man who has become an unlikely champion of their cause: President Trump.

-Trump is scheduled to speak live via satellite from the White House Rose Garden before marchers begin their walk through the nation's capital in protest of legalized abortion.
+Trump said he was "honored" and "proud" to be addressing the march.
+"The March for Life," he said, "is a movement born out of love.
+You love your families, you love your neighbors, you love our nation and you love every child — born and unborn — because you believe every life is sacred, that every child is a precious gift from God."
+He praised marchers for offering friendship, mentorship and "life itself" to women in need of support.

+"Because of you, tens of thousands of Americans have been born and reached their full God-given potential.
+Because of you," he said.

+Introducing the president, Vice President Pence called Trump "the most pro-life president in American history."

+"My friends, life is winning in America," said Pence, who addressed the rally last year.

-A statement from Planned Parenthood condemns Trump's participation in the rally, noting that abortion has been legal for more than 40 years and saying that Trump and his administration have been "laser-focused on using their power to control women's bodies."
+A statement from Planned Parenthood ahead of the speech condemned Trump's participation in the rally, noting that abortion has been legal for more than 40 years and saying that Trump and his administration have been "laser-focused on using their power to control women's bodies."

 Courting social conservatives

 Trump's speech will mark the first time in the event's history that a sitting president has addressed the crowd live via video feed, organizers say.
 Previous Republican presidents, including Ronald Reagan and George W. Bush, have spoken to the marchers by phone.
-Last year, Vice President Mike Pence became the highest-ranking official to speak in person at the march.
+Last year, Pence became the highest-ranking official to speak in person at the march.

 Despite his history of previously expressing support for abortion rights, Trump carefully courted social conservatives and abortion opponents during his campaign.
-He nearly took that too far at one point, showing his lack of familiarity with the anti-abortion rights movement by getting far off message when he told an interviewer that he would support punishing women who seek abortions.
+He nearly took that too far at one point, showing his lack of familiarity with the anti-abortion-rights movement by getting far off message when he told an interviewer that he would support punishing women who seek abortions.
 Trump quickly walked that back after drawing criticism from people on both sides of the abortion debate.

-As president, he's continued to align himself with the movement through a series of executive orders, administration appointees and nominations to the courts — most notably the nomination of Supreme Court Justice Neil Gorsuch.
+As president, he has continued to align himself with the movement through a series of executive orders, administration appointees and nominations to the courts — most notably the nomination of Supreme Court Justice Neil Gorsuch.

-Social conservatives have wielded substantial influence over Trump's Department of Health and Human Services, or HHS.
-In recent months, abortion-rights advocates have taken the administration to court after multiple efforts by HHS to block undocumented immigrants from obtaining abortions.
+Social conservatives have wielded substantial influence over Trump's Department of Health and Human Services.
+In recent months, abortion-rights advocates have taken the administration to court after multiple efforts by HHS to block undocumented immigrants from obtaining the procedure.

 Trump's speech comes on the heels of another victory for religious conservatives: the announcement that the HHS Office of Civil Rights is creating a "Conscience and Religious Freedom Division" with the stated goal of protecting the rights of health workers who object to participating in abortions or treating transgender patients.

-Anti-abortion rights groups praised the move.
-Susan B. Anthony List President Marjorie Dannenfelser thanked President Trump and called the action "an essential step to protect pro-life nurses" and other health workers.
+Anti-abortion-rights groups praised the move.
+Susan B. Anthony List President Marjorie Dannenfelser thanked Trump and called the action "an essential step to protect pro-life nurses" and other health workers.

 The American Civil Liberties Union, which supports abortion rights, was quick to condemn the administration's action.
 The ACLU's deputy legal director, Louise Melling, issued a statement accusing the Trump administration of "doubling down on licensing discrimination against women and LGBT people, all in the name of religion."